liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 ```

-3. Modify the original account password in the SQL Managed Instance Portal.
+3. Modify the original account password in the SQL MI Portal.
 4. Change the username and password to original account with new password in SharePoint PowerShell from scripts in Step 2.
 5. Set the second admin account as **Inactive** or delete the second admin account.